Bodmer/SdFat/README.md

 The hardware SPI pins allocated on the Mega are 50, 51 and 52.
-On the Due these are not connected to the hardware SPI function, so to use the Due with TFT shields that use the Mega allocated pins it is necessary to bitbash the Due pins.
+On the Due these are not connected to the hardware SPI function, so to use the Due with TFT shields that use the Mega allocated SPI pins it is necessary to bitbash the Due pins.
 To do this the following changes have been made to the SdFatConfig.h file as indicated by =>> below:

 =>>    #define SD_SPI_CONFIGURATION 2  // Set to 0 for Mega, 2 for Due